-The Operndorf Afrika is an international art project, which is being realised in Burkina Faso / West Africa, since 2009 and builds on the idea of the German artist Christoph Schlingensief (1960-2010).
-The Operndorf Afrika was Schlingensief last artistic work and he described it himself as “his most important project”.
+Operndorf Afrika is an international art project, which is realised in Burkina Faso / West Africa, since 2009 and builds on the idea from the German artist Christoph Schlingensief (1960-2010).
+Since 2011 the project has been under the patronage of the former Federal President of Germany Horst Köhler.
+Operndorf Afrika was Schlingensief last artistic work and he described it himself as “his most important project”.

 All construction projects, cultural projects and their funding are coordinated by the Festspielhaus Afrika gemeinnützige GmbH, with registered office in Berlin, which was founded by Schlingensief, in 2009.
 In December 2012, the non-profit foundation Operndorf Afrika was also founded.
 Envisaged over the long term, is that the Foundation Operndorf Afrika should take over the ongoing operating and administrative costs, as well as the budget of the cultural program in Burkina Faso.

 The school and infirmary operating units are already under the aegis of the Government of Burkina Faso.

 Operndorf Afrika was initially pushed with the financial and logistic support of the Federal Cultural Foundation, the Goethe Institute, the Federal Foreign Office, the Federal Ministry for Economic Cooperation and Development, the Reg.
 Association Grünhelme and the enormous personal commitment of many people.